vyos/ipaddrcheck/README.md

 An IPv4 and IPv6 validation utility for use in scripts

-Depends on libcidr by Matthew Fuller: http://www.over-yonder.net/~fullermd/projects/libcidr
+Depends on libcidr by Matthew Fuller (http://www.over-yonder.net/~fullermd/projects/libcidr) and libpcre.

     Usage: ./ipaddrcheck <OPTIONS> [STRING]
     Options: